 There was a good response to the survey.
 I analysed the results and produced a report which helped define the next steps in the project.

 In order to find out how best to use the website we decided that it would be useful to look at other organisations and see methods they employ and see if there are any patterns for ‘best practice’.
 It was important that we looked at a wide range of organisations including charities, overseas Universities, cultural organisations and other UK universities.
 We chose the following:

 - Nottingham University

 - Cancer Research

 The findings revealed that the most effective methods included personal connections, emotional hooks and stating achievable goals and targets amongst others.

 A round of usability testing was also conducted with 6 Warwick alumni of various ages and backgrounds on the existing site to see how they completed a series of user journeys on the site.
 The results unearthed a few surprises which we noted and fed back to the client along with recommendations on how to resolve them.

 At this stage in the project we had quantative knowledge and also an understanding of some of the techniques we could employ on the new website but to complete the picture we needed to have a qualitative understanding of the users.

-Using the results of the survey I selected 5 people to conduct a series of telephone interviews with.
+Using the results of the survey I selected a number people to conduct a series of telephone interviews with.
 The people selected were all graduates, had to be regular computer users and also donated to charity.
 The interviews were unstructured but had to cover the interviewees experience and contact with the University since graduating, their donation motivations and also their attitude to the University and its fund raising activities.

 The interviews were recorded and combed through for interesting points and tasks.
 These were collated from all the interviews, analysed and when a pattern emerged sorted into similar columns.
 The final stage was to map these columns against touch points in the website and presented back to the client.
 They can use this chart to ensure that users concerns and desires are addressed in any future comms work and of course on the new website.